ismaelvbrack/designNmix4droneSurveys/README.md

     survey effort allocation in terms of spatial vs. temporal prioritization for each scenario.**

--   #### Part 2: *exploring the benefit of the double observer protocol*
+-   #### Part 2: *exploring the benefit of the double-observer protocol*

-    **In this experiment, we investigate how the use of double observer protocol increases model performance and affects optimal survey effort allocation.**
+    **In this experiment, we investigate how the use of double-observer protocol increases model performance and affects optimal survey effort allocation.**

--   #### Part 3: *can the double-observer protocol be used to reduce field survey effort?*
+-   #### Part 3: *reducing fieldwork effort by employing a double-observer protocol*

-    **Here, we evaluate if the use of double observer protocol can reduce the effort needed in fieldwork to achieve the same model performance as in a single observer approach.**
+    **Here, we evaluate if the use of double-observer protocol can reduce the effort needed in fieldwork to achieve the same model performance as in a single observer approach.**